grzesiek/git_compound/README.md

 Then run `gitcompound build`.

-## Base features
+## Core features

 `GitCompound` is more a distributed packaging system than alternative to Git submodules.

+`GitCompound` makes sure your project composition is the same on all machines, but you can have different composition depending on manifest you are using.

+It has been created with Docker compatiblity in mind.

-Base features:
+Core features:

+*   `GitCompound` introduces Domain Specific Language desgined for writing manifests.

 *   It is possible to create multiple manifest files (`Compoundfile`, `.gitcompound` or something else) and build them when necessary.

+*   Building manifest create lockfile (locking components on specific commit SHA).
+When lockfile is present if will be used each time `build` command is invoked.

 *   Manifests can declare dependencies on different versions of components using different version strategies (Rubygems-like version, tag, branch or explicit SHA).

-*   Manifests can be processed in hierarchical way.
-Manifest that `gitcompound` command is run against is root manifest. `GitCompound` processes all subsequent manifests using depth-first search of dependency graph.
+*   Manifests will be processed in hierarchical way.
+Manifest that `gitcompound` command is run against is root manifest. `GitCompound` processes all subsequent manifests found in dependencies using depth-first search of dependency graph.

-*   Manifest of each subsequent component can declare Ruby tasks that will be executed when component is built.
+*   Root manifest and manifest of each subsequent component can declare Ruby tasks that will be executed when component is built or updated.

 *   It is possible to install dependencies in root directory (`Dir.pwd` where `gitcompound` command is invoked).
     Each subsequent component can install their dependencies into root directory (see overview for **destination** DSL method).